VermeilChan/MetalSlugFontReborn/Documentation/FAQ.md

 - Alternatively, use the portable version of MSFONT, which may not trigger antivirus alerts.

 **Q: The web app is down.
 What should I do?**
-A: If the web app is unavailable, consider using the console-version or the windowed-version.
-If that doesn't work, reach out on Discord at `mommy_vermeil` for assistance.
+A: If the web app is unavailable, consider using the console or windowed version.
+If you encounter issues, reach out on Discord at `mommy_vermeil` for assistance.

-## Contributing
+## Contributions

 **Q: How can I contribute to MetalSlugFontReborn?**
 A: We welcome contributions!
 You can help by reporting issues, submitting pull requests, or suggesting improvements.